 At the age of 26, he married 25-year-old Dessie Jane Kennedy (1911- ? ), the daughter of Benjamin "Harrison" and Elsina (Mayle) Kennedy.
 The nuptials took place on July 27, 1936, officiated by Rev. Edward G. Carroll of the Warren Methodist Episcopal Church of Grafton.

-The Mayles had nine children -- Donald Rhoden, Sherman Linsey Mayle Jr., Delmas Wayne Mayle, Patricia Anne Russell, Shelba Jane McGarry, April Davis, Carolyn King, Martha Sanford and Donna Kaye Mink.
+The Mayles produced a brood of nine children together -- Donald Rhoden, Sherman Linsey Mayle Jr., Delmas Wayne Mayle, Patricia Anne Russell, Shelba Jane McGarry, April Davis, Carolyn Wiles King, Martha Sanford and Donna Kaye Mink.

 Sherman "was a trustee and member of the Free Will Baptist Church and a retired coal miner for 45 years, having retired on Dec.
 8, 1972, from the Mars Mine of Clinchfield Coal Company," said a newspaper.
 "He was a member of United Mine Workers of America, District 31."